 - €38,100 (in very limited circumstances).

 You will pay Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the share awards.
-The shares must be held in trust for a specified period for the IT relief to apply.
+The shares must be held in trust for a specified period for the Income Tax relief to apply.

 Capital Gains Tax (CGT)

 If you dispose of your shares, you may be liable to CGT.
 You must report this disposal to Revenue, even if no tax is due.
 Your employer will not deduct any tax or report the disposal for you.